SiaSimeonova/RockPaperScissors/README.md

-This project is simylation of 'Rock, Paper, Sceasors' game with simulations for both players.
+This project is simulation of 'Rock, Paper, Scissors' game with simulations for both players.

 The project requirements:
 Class 'Game' should be created.